awsugkochi/awsugkochi/src/pages/blog/2019-08-22-aws-awsugkochi-acdkochi19-workshop-amplify.md

 <br>

 <h1>
-Are you a developer or an enthusiast looking forward to creating a cloud-powered mobile & Web Applications?
+Are you a developer or an enthusiast looking forward to creating a cloud-powered mobile & Web Apps?
 </h1>

 <br>

-[AWS Users Group Kochi](https://awsugkochi.in) (AWSUGKOCHI) is presenting hands on workshop on Amazon Amplify, the foundation for your cloud-powered mobile & Web Apps.
+[AWS Users Group Kochi](https://awsugkochi.in) (AWSUGKOCHI) is presenting hands on workshop on [Amazon Amplify](https://aws-amplify.github.io/), the foundation for your cloud-powered mobile & Web Apps.

 <br>